Frenchman gets 25-year jail term for killing wife, burning body - RFI

 Daval initially said Alexia, a 29-year-old bank employee, had gone jogging and never came back.

+Defence lawyer Ornella Spatafora swiftly indicated that there would be no appeal against the sentence.

+Outside the courthouse dozens of people were pressed against the barriers blocking access to it.

-After her death he cut a distraught figure, appearing in tears at a press conference with his in-laws and leading one of several events organised countrywide in her memory.
+After his wife's death, Duval had cut a distraught figure, appearing in tears at a press conference with his in-laws and leading one of several events organised countrywide in her memory.

 Three months later, prosecutors said the IT worker confessed to the murder -- admitting he had beaten his wife in a heated argument, knocking her face against a concrete wall, and strangling her.